Are Final Market Prices Sufficient for Information Aggregation? Evidence from Last-Minute Dynamics in Parimutuel Betting: Data

-Panels~(b)--(f) extend the analysis to earlier five-minute windows: 5 to 10, 10 to 15, 15 to 20, 20 to 25, and 25 to 30 minutes prior to post time.
-Unlike the final interval, odds movements in these earlier periods display no systematic association with subsequent returns, suggesting that early fluctuations carry little predictive content.
+Panels~(b)--(f) repeat the same comparison for earlier intervals, from 5--10 to 25--30 minutes before post time.
+In contrast to the final interval, odds movements in these earlier windows show no systematic association with realized returns.
+Thus, interim odds dynamics predict returns only near post time, highlighting the role of late-stage wagering and path dependence in betting markets.

-Taken together, these findings indicate that interim odds dynamics are informative about expected returns only in the final stages of the betting period.
-This pattern underscores the distinct role of late-stage wagering activity in shaping final prices and highlights the importance of accounting for path dependence in empirical analyses of betting markets.
-In the next section, we formalize these insights within an econometric framework to quantify the magnitude of these dynamic relationships.
+\paragraph{Realized Portfolio Returns: Late versus Early Bettors} To assess whether late bettors are more likely to earn positive net returns, we compare hypothetical portfolios constructed from aggregate wager shares.
+Let \(\lambda^{late}_{i,r}\) denote horse \(i\)'s share of final-five-minute wagers in race \(r\), and let \(s_{i,r,-5}\) denote its market share five minutes before post time.
+Supplementary Appendix~\ref{sec:portfolio_return} describes how \(\lambda^{late}_{i,r}\) is recovered from the data.
+The corresponding portfolio returns are

+The late portfolio yields a gross return above one---a positive net return---in \(5.4\%\) of races, compared with \(3.9\%\) for the early portfolio.\footnote{The JRA's 20\% takeout implies a benchmark gross return of \(0.8\).
+The probability that the gross return lies in \((0.8,1]\) is \(46.7\%\) for the late portfolio and \(41.4\%\) for the early portfolio.}